NEW! Has the SEC proposed new requirements for 10b5-1 plans? Are these plans controversial?

 WEBINAR: Learn fundamentals, best practices, and most effective designs for Rule 10b5-1 trading plans in our webinar 10b5-1 Trading Plans And Other SEC Rules Advisors Need To Know, available on demand.
 The webinar features a panel of seasoned experts in this planning area.
 For other webinars available on demand, visit the myStockOptions Webinar Channel.

 In 2021, SEC Chair Gary Gensler stated during a speech that abuses of Rule 10b5-1 trading plans "have led to real cracks in our insider-trading regime."
-The SEC's proposed rulemaking agenda for 2021 makes it clear that new requirements are coming.
-These may include:
+Even before the proposed changes issued in December 2021, the SEC's proposed rulemaking agenda for 2021 made it clear that new requirements were coming.

 Potential abuses of 10b5-1 plans are a subject of academic research and have helped to prompt the SEC's push for rule changes.
 For example, an academic paper published in 2021 identifies suspicious patterns of behavior that may indicate abuses of 10b5-1 plans (see Gaming the System: Three "Red Flags" of Potential 10b5-1 Abuse).
 The paper is summarized and assessed in a commentary from the law firm Cooley.